Archan6el/NSA-Codebreaker-2024-Writeup/Task4.md

 We can send a simple get request, using the given `.crt` and `.key` file to make the connection, to the caching proxy at `https://34.195.208.56/?q=query%20string`, with `query%20string` being the `gagpt -m ...` line.
 This will return us the LLM's response in JSON.

 We can write a Python script to automate going through the audit log to find  `gagpt -m ...` lines, which we can use in our get request.
+I save our responses to a file named `queries_and_responses.txt` so that we can take a look at them once the script is done executing.

 <details>
 	<Summary><b>Click to expand solve.py</b></Summary>